wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-teams-dev/includes/7-exercise-update-configuration-settings.md

 Set the value of this property to `false` and save the file.

-Recreate the Microsoft Teams app package by zipping the three files, **manifest.json** and two image files, into a new Microsoft Teams app package.
+Create a Microsoft Teams app package by zipping the contents of the **./teams** folder.
+Make sure to zip just the contents and not the folder itself.
+This ZIP archive should contain 3 files at the root: two images and the **manifest.json**.

 ## Delete the previous Microsoft Teams tab